 Basic Overview of Sponsorship and Academic Training Options

-Visas for international faculty and academic staff at the University of Mississippi are processed through the Office of International Programs.
+Visas for international faculty and academic staff at the University of Mississippi are processed through International Student and Scholar Services.
 This summary of visa sponsorship guidelines constitutes both federal regulations and institutional policy.
 Sometimes there are exceptions to the guidelines, and other visa options (B-1, J-2, F-1, O-1, etc.) may exist.
-For more information about visas and faculty appointments, contact the Office of International Programs.
+For more information about visas and faculty appointments, contact International Student and Scholar Services.

 J-1 Exchange Visitor Program

 It is important to note that the J-program is a temporary program and that J-Visa holders should have no immigrant intent (i.e. no intention to become permanent residents).
 This visa category should not be used by departments or internationals for permanent employment positions or to seek Permanent Residency in the United States.

 The J Exchange Visitor classification authorized by I.N.A. § 101(a)(15)(J) was developed to implement the Mutual Educational and Cultural Exchange Act (Fulbright-Hayes Act) of 1961 [Public Law 87-256, as amended, 22 U.S.C. § 2451, et seq.].
 The overall purpose of that Act and the objective of the Exchange Visitor classification is “to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges.”
 The Department of State issues J-Visas and establishes and administers the federal regulations and policies governing the J Exchange Visitor Program.

 For more information about the J-1 Exchange Visitor Program, visit the J-1 page.